Painting Techniques for High Ceilings and Hard-to-Reach Areas

 Choose the Right Tools and Equipment for the Job

-Extension poles allow you to reach higher areas without needing a ladder.
-Look for poles that extend up to 15 to 20 feet for most residential ceilings.
-Extension poles typically have threaded ends to attach roller frames, paint trays, or paint brushes.
+Extension poles help you paint high areas without climbing a ladder constantly.
+Look for adjustable poles that extend 15 to 20 feet and have threaded ends to fit rollers, trays, or brushes.

 Pick the Perfect Paint and Finish for High Ceilings